RNLFoof/UkgDimensionsToGoogleCalendarConcerter/README.md

-# UKG Dimensions to Google Calendar Concerter
+# UKG Dimensions to Google Calendar Converter
 Which you can remember with the simple acronym of UKGDGCC.